heat pump system; thermal store; geothermal systems;

 Buffer tank schematic for heating – showing the pipe scheme and pumps etc.

 A water buffer tank can also be used on chilled water systems or the cold user side of an air conditioning system.
-The tank is utilised as a storage tank to accommodate peak loads or situations where demand exceeds the cooling system’s capability.
+The buffer tanks are utilised as a storage tank to accommodate peak loads or situations where demand exceeds the heating and cooling systems capability.

-When there is a variable cooling demand, a buffer tank is always used.
+When there is a variable cooling demand, buffer tanks are always used.
 The tank is utilised as storage in these applications to accommodate peak loads or instances where demand exceeds the cooling system’s capacity.

 These tanks expand the thermal capacity of a chilled water system while also assisting in the temperature control of the return water.
-As a result, the compressor cycles are reduced, and temperature control is improved as the appropriately sized buffer tank provides enough volume to “buffer” the system’s volume.
+As a result, the compressor cycles are reduced,energy consumption and temperature control is improved as the appropriately sized buffer tank provides enough volume to “buffer” the system’s volume.

-Buffer hot water storage tanks – hot water heating / hydronic systems
+Buffer hot water storage tanks for domestic hot water heating

 Domestic hot water buffer tanks from Flexiheat UK; hot water buffer tank or storage tank range from 200 to 1500 litre water heating storage